jfrog/artifactory-gradle-plugin/README.md

   option to get useful and readable information if something goes wrong with your build.

 The task does the following to the project and its submodules:
-1. Collects all the publication artifacts as configured.
+1. Collects all the publication artifacts, configured by the user.
+2. Extract module-info (intermediate file) that describes each module build information.
+3. Extract [build-info](https://www.buildinfo.org/) file in the root project that describes the information about the build.

 ### Artifactory Configuration